formlio/forml/docs/workflow/operator.rst

     PIPELINE = AnotherOperator() >> DropColumn(column='foo')

-For complete reference of the decorated operators including further examples see the :class:`wrap.Operator <forml.pipeline.wrap.Operator>` class documentation.
+For a complete reference of the decorated operators including further examples see the :class:`wrap.Operator <forml.pipeline.wrap.Operator>` class documentation.

 .. _operator-autowrap: